Ceramic Dictionary

 es: LIMANDO - Con un herramienta

 Filing is to reduce in size or smooth down surfaces.
-It can be done with sand paper, a fettling knife or an electric machines for cutting, which are made to work with different products, wood, glass ceramics etc. In ceramics they are used for, bisque, leather-hard clay and fired glazes.
+It can be done with sand paper, a fettling knife or an electric machines for cutting, which are made to work with different products, wood, glass, ceramics etc. In pottery they are used for, bisque, leather-hard clay and fired glazes.

-See: Fettling knife / Sandpaper / Tile – Cutter electric
+Read more about: Fettling knife / Sandpaper Block / Tile – Cutter electric

 ca: FORN CERÀMIC